alecsahew/alecsahew.github.io/about.markdown

 permalink: /about/
 ---

-This is the SITE of Alecsa Hew, Indipedent IT Consultant.
+This is the SITE of Alecsa Hew, Indipedent IT Consultant, Philosopher and Naturopath

 This Blog is about IT themes for educational purpose, IT studies and IT analysis.